asyncapi/website/pages/blog/hackathon-faq.md

 The goal of the Hackathon is to provide MVP solutions that can help AsyncAPI Community in ways like:

-- Ease education and getting started with the project
+- Ease education and getting started with the project.
-- Bring new AsyncAPI-related solutions that can solve the existing challenges the community is facing with event-driven architectures
+- Bring new AsyncAPI-related solutions that can solve the existing challenges the community is facing with event-driven architectures.
-- Extend existing tools, reuse them in some scenarios, add the extra implementation on top
+- Extend existing tools, reuse them in some scenarios, add the extra implementation on top.

 ### Do I need to register for the event?